philpagel/ET54.py/tools/fwupdater/README.md

 ## Installation

-Download a binary (Windows or LINUX) from the [latest release](https://github.com/philpagel/ET54.py/releases/latest).
+Download a binary (Windows/LINUX/MacOS) from the [latest release](https://github.com/philpagel/ET54.py/releases/latest).
 No installation required.
-On Linux, make sure to make the binary executable
+On Linux/Mac, make sure to make the binary executable, first:

     chmod a+x et54fwupdater